 Step 4: External Appeal

-- If you are still not satisfied with the outcome as advised by the Managing Director, you may wish to refer the matter to an independent mediator at your own expense.
+- If you are still not satisfied with the outcome as advised by the Managing Director, they can refer the matter to an independent mediator at their own expense.

-- You can contact the Dispute Settlement Centre of Victoria (DSCV) https://www.disputes.vic.gov.au/ to obtain advice/assistance with your matter or a different provider of dispute resolution services of your choice.
+- ERA use the Dispute Settlement Centre of Victoria (DSCV) https://www.disputes.vic.gov.au/ to obtain advice/assistance, the complainant may choose different provider of dispute resolution services.

 - Each party shall be provided with written notice of the independent mediator’s decision, including reasons for the decision.